R2Northstar/ModdingDocs/docs/source/reference/northstar/safeio.rst

 Safe I/O
 ========

 If you want to store an extended amount of data in your mod it is not sustainable to only use ConVars as they are limited in space and easily reset.
-With Safe I/O you are able to write to one folder (``<profile>/saves/<mod directory name>``), in this folder you can store files of any type (e.g. ``.txt``, ``.json``), and also create sub-folders.
+With Safe I/O you are able to write to one folder (``<profile>/saves/<mod directory name>``).
+In this folder you can store files of any type (e.g. ``.txt``, ``.json``), and also create sub-folders.

 Saving a file